 For efficient production there will be a need to integrate WIP scheduling and dispatching systems with storage and transport systems for the goal to reduce WTW and EOW.
-This is especially true as scheduling and dispatching systems become predictive.
-For example, correctly predicting/scheduling pending and completed jobs on tools enables the prepositioning of carries and transport close to tools when jobs are on a tool are finished.

-The potential impact of high mix operations and smaller lot sizes must be investigated, and the tradeoff between lot size and MPH increase needs to be evaluated.
+The potential impact of high mix operations and smaller lot sizes must be investigated, and the trade off between lot size and MPH increase needs to be evaluated.
 The adoption of automated reticle transport systems by IC makers will depend on the business model for the factory.
 Potential solutions for reticle transport systems must not negatively impact the lithography equipment's footprint, run rate, and ease of installation or de-installation.